nidkil/package-version/README.md

 }
 ```

-Create a `.use-pkg-versionrc.json` file with the following contents.
+Create a `.use-pkg-versionrc.json` file with the following configuration object.

 ```json
 {